node-apn/node-apn/doc/apn.markdown

 node-apn provides a non-blocking, fully managed interface to push notifications to iOS devices using the Apple Push Notification System.

 To use the APN Module one must `require('apn')`.

+If you are not familiar with how the Apple Push Notificaion System (APNS) works, it is recommended that you read the [Local and Push Notification Programming Guide][pg] in particular the section on [A Push Notification and Its Path][pnpath].

+### Sending a Push Notification

+Sending push notifications is as simple as creating a new connection to APNS using the `Connection` class which should be configured, at minimum, with your applications' certificate and private key.
+The `Connection` class manages underlying sockets automatically.

+Pushing a notification to a device is as simple as creating an instance of `Notification` which you then configure with the payload and call `Connection#pushNotification` with the notification object and the device token you wish to send it to.
+It is also possible to send the same notification object to multiple devices very efficiently please consult the documentation for `Connection#pushNotification` for more details.

+The status of the `Connection` object, including underlying connections, can be observed by the events emitted.
+It is particularly important that you read the section below on *Handling Errors*.

+### Monitoring the Feedback Service.

+Apple provides the "Feedback Service" to inform you when devices you have attempted to send notifications to are no longer reachable - usually because the app has been deleted from the users device.
+The `Feedback` class will handle connecting to the Feedback service periodically and providing the results to your application for processing.
+More information on the correct usage of the Feedback service is included below.

 ## apn.Connection([options])